instructure/tinymce-mediauploader/README.md

 **Required**

 No styling is provided automatically.
 A default stylesheet is provided under `lib/styles.css`, or you may customize your own theme.
+This URL is rendered in an iframe, so it must be a fully qualified URL.

 #### `mediauploader_button_image`